Poliquit/quiz-game/README.md

 # quiz-game
-Quiz Game using technology of NodeJS ExpressJS MySQL
+Quiz Game develop using technology of NodeJS ExpressJS MySQL